ALBUE/Resume/README.md

 I am not too good at C++, but I enjoy studying and using the language.

 ## GitHub hopefully will assist me in developing my C++ program
-My C++ program contains several stocks I own.
+My C++ program contains several stocks.
-It includes dividends and other pertinent information, by stock.
+It includes dividends and other pertinent information.
 I have an additional C++ program that appends one C++ program to another.
 And a third C++ program with a simple pie graph.